 How to spot the signs of poor mental health in children

-Coronavirus (COVID-19) has changed our lives in many ways and this isn’t only impacting adults – it’s having a profound effect on children and young people of all ages too.
+The pandemic has changed our lives in many ways and this hasn't only impacted adults – it continues to have a profound effect on children and young people of all ages too.

 Research carried out by Benenden Health found that a third of parents have seen a negative impact on their children’s mental wellbeing since the outbreak of coronavirus.
 Despite this, 37% of parents haven’t tried to source help.